SinghGurparas/NodeJS_interview/Database/redis.md

         * **Cons:** This pattern is slower for write operations because the application has to wait for both the cache and the database write to finish.
 It also puts a larger load on the cache for all write operations, even for data that may not be read again soon.
 It's often used for applications where data consistency is a top priority."

 ---

-Ready for the next topic whenever you are!